chibiboba/JS-120/aaaa Notes/Lesson 2 Notes.md

 - Every single javascript invocation/ call has its own **execution context**

-  - Regular function calls (functions called as **standalone** function) implicitly use the global object as their execution context, while method calls implicitly use the calling object as their context.
+  - Regular function calls (functions called as **standalone** function) **implicitly** use the global object as their execution context, while method calls **implicitly** use the calling object as their context.
+    - Tricky: Why is `forEach` executed with global context?
+It's not.
+It's the callback function that is executed with global context.
+The implicit execution context of `forEach` is the calling object, the array `[1, 2, 3]`.
+In the case of the function expression, we know that the execution context is determined by how the function is invoked.
+The function expression will be invoked within the body of the `forEach` function, but because of context loss, the execution context will be implicitly set to the global object.
   - When strict mode is enabled,  implicit `this` is assigned to `undefined` instead of the global object.
   - You can override this behavior by setting the execution context explicitly with either `call` , `apply`, or `bind`
   - Arrow functions are also exceptions to this rule.

 - **Arrow functions** are permanently bound to the execution context of the **enclosing function invocation**.

-  - **enclosing function invocation**: the most outer scope that contains the arrow function, within the current function invocation, "execution environment".
+  - **enclosing function invocation**: the most <u>immediate</u> function scope in which the arrow function is defined.
+This enclosing function is likely a function declaration or expression, in which case its execution context is determined by how its invoked.
+    - The execution context of this enclosing function is determined by  how it is invoked.
+    - Tricky: `forEach` is not considered enclosing function for arrow functions, why?
+Because arrow functions are passed to `forEach` - it's not defined inside `forEach`.
   - They are permanently bound to the enclosing function execution context, but it doesn't mean the context can't change.
 If the enclosing function context changes, it also changes.
+  - Exception: don't use arrow functions as object methods.

+   ##### Enclosing function invocation demonstration

   ```js
   // Question 7 of Practice Problems: Dealing with Context Loss